vkocubinsky/SublimeTableEditor/README.md

 *Emacs* has keys *alt-a* to navigate to the begin of field, *alt-e* to navigate to the end of field.
 *Table Editor* combine it into one and set point to the end of data in field.

-## Know Issues

-1. Move row up , move row down work correct only for single selection and doesn't work properly for multiple selection.

-These will be fixed for GA version.